Where can I teach Kids Yoga?

 If you collaborate with other performers to make it even more splendorous, or if you bring food, you can charge more of course.

-All the kids can come in their pyjamas, you do some sleepy time yoga with them, maybe have a vegan pizza, watch an appropriate movie with some popcorn… younger children can fall asleep, or you can tell stories or do long guided imagery while they lie down and close their eyes.
+All the kids can come in their pajamas, you do some sleepy time yoga with them, maybe have a vegan pizza, watch an appropriate movie with some popcorn… younger children can fall asleep, or you can tell stories or do long guided imagery while they lie down and close their eyes.

 When the parents come and pick them up they are either asleep or very calm and all ready for bed.